 The instructor returned with my score: a 92%.
 I passed!
 And I did well!
 Hooray!!!!

 Everyone gathered round the floor as ITM’s director, John, ceremoniously passed out the diplomas for those completing their time at ITM: from one week (for dabbling into massage) to eleven weeks (for massage teacher training).
 People embraced and took photos.
-Olivia and I get our certificates next week after we complete Level Two, provided we pass that test!
+Olivia and I get our Thai massage graduation certificates next week after we complete Level Two of Thai Massage, provided we pass that test!

 We are an amazing species, us humans.
 I feel extremely thankful for this chance to explore our kind in new depth, thanks to massage.